 The collective, organisational mindset is absolutely key to the effectiveness of knowledge-work organisations of every kind, everywhere.
-Who better, then, to work on shifting an organisation’s collective mindset than folks who understand organisational psychotherapy?
+Who better, then, to accompany the organisation on its journey of shifting its collective mindset, than folks who understand organisational psychotherapy?

 Note: In my work with Rightshifting and the Marshall Model I explain why mindset is the key to effectiveness – and the challenges involved in making the necessary shifts.

-It follows, then that to shift an organisation to the right, to make a business significantly more effective, involves effecting major change in the collective mindset of that organisation/business.
-Who has the skills, experience and training to do this?
+It follows, then that to shift an organisation to the right, to make a business significantly more effective, involves the organisation in effecting major change in its collective mindset.
+Who has the skills, experience and training to hold the space for the organisation’s surfacing of and reflecting upon its collective assumptions and beliefs?
 Organisational psychotherapists.